bonomani/devmon/docs/TEMPLATES.md

 - The meaning of the OID can be confusiong as everything is an OID: the OID alias, the numeric OID and also the index
 - If a leaf OID is not a scalar (do not end by 0), the complete table will be retrieved (du to the way snmp work): This is very similar has using the parent OID of type `branch`...

-The OID term is also use in Devmon to designate the result of a transform:
-- oidT=transform{oidS}

-Note that in Devmon a transform can have multiple oids:
-- oidT = transform {oidS1, oidS2, ... }
-- the 'primary oid' is the 'first' source oids : oidS1
-- The resulting oidT have the same indexes as the carefuilyl chosen 'primary oid': oidS1
-- 'source oid(s)' is/are what is polled or transformed
-- 'target oid' is the result after a transformation

 ## The 'transforms' file

 The transforms file in your template details the data changes Devmon makes to collected